pmahnke/mahnke-cocktails/recipe_processed/penicillin.md

 stars: 0
 base_spirits: "Scotch, Blended, Scotch, Single Malt "
 youtube: "G51IC-s_ECI"
+description: "A modern classic from New York bartender Sam Ross, this is a Scotch-based sour that perfectly balances the flavors of smoky whisky, spicy ginger, and sweet honey."
 excerpt: |
   The Penicillin cocktail is a scotch-based drink from New York bartender Sam Ross.
 The modern classic perfectly mixes smoke, ginger, and lemon.
 ---